blacksmithgu/obsidian-dataview/docs/docs/index.md

 ### Data Indexing

-Dataview cannot read all your vault, but operates on specific data.
+Dataview operates on metadata in your Markdown files and it cannot read everything in your vault.
 Some of your content, like tags and bullet points (including tasks), are [available automatically](annotation/add-metadata.md#implicit-fields) in Dataview.
 You can add other data through **fields**, either on top of your file [per YAML Frontmatter](annotation/add-metadata.md#frontmatter) or in the middle of your content with [Inline Fields](annotation/add-metadata.md#inline-fields) via the `[key:: value]` syntax.
 Dataview _indexes_ these data to make it available for you to query.

-!!! hint "Only indexed data is available through Dataview!"
+!!! hint "Dataview indexes [certain information](annotation/add-metadata.md#implicit-fields) like tags and list items and the data you add via fields.
+Only indexed data is available in a Dataview query!"

 For example, a file might look like this: